reard96/deep-learning/README.md

 I ran all of the Jupyter notebooks on Coursera's server and saved them statically in this repo.

-_Note: I didn't add the associated image files to the repo unless the Jupyter notebook looked weird on GitHub, meaning if you download the repo to run locally, the images may not be correct._
+_Note: I didn't add the associated image files to the repo unless the Jupyter notebook looked weird on GitHub, meaning if you download the repo to run locally, the images may not always be correct._